Assesa44/Kenya-Ecommerce-Reviews/README.md

 - Scrape real customer reviews from Jumia Kenya
 - Clean and prepare the dataset for analysis
-- Use TextBlob to perform sentiment analysis on review text
+- Use TextBlob and VADER to perform sentiment analysis on review text
 - Compare star ratings to text-based sentiment labels
 - Visualize trends across product categories
 - Identify mismatches between numerical ratings and review tone
-- Build interactive dashboards in Tableau for deeper exploration
+- Build interactive dashboards in Power BI for deeper exploration

 ---